mzabriskie/annotate.php/README.md

 class Controller {
 	/**
-	 * This route ignores the <em>method</em> parameter
+	 * This route ignores the method parameter
 	 * @Route('/foo')
 	 */
 	function home() {}

 	/**
-	 * This route ignores the <em>url</em> parameter so we have to specify that the
+	 * This route ignores the url parameter so we have to specify that the
-	 * parameter we are passing is meant to be used as the <em>method</em> value.
+	 * parameter we are passing is meant to be used as the method value.
 	 * @Route(method='GET')
 	 */
 	function bar() {}
 }
 ```
+## API Documentation

+#### AnnotatedReflectionClass

+This class extends [ReflectionClass](http://php.net/manual/en/class.reflectionclass.php) and introduces the following methods:

+- getAnnotations
+- getAnnotation($annotationClass)
+- hasAnnotation($annotationClass)

+#### AnnotatedReflectionMethod

+This class extends [ReflectionMethod](http://www.php.net/manual/en/class.reflectionmethod.php) and introduces the following methods:

+- getAnnotations
+- getAnnotation($annotationClass)
+- hasAnnotation($annotationClass)

+#### AnnotatedReflectionProperty

+This class extends [ReflectionProperty](http://www.php.net/manual/en/class.reflectionproperty.php) and introduces the following methods:

+- getAnnotations
+- getAnnotation($annotationClass)
+- hasAnnotation($annotationClass)

+#### Annotation

+You must extend this class anytime you define your own custom annotation.

 #### @AnnotationTarget

+This supplied annotation is used to specify the target of annotations.
+It takes one of the values from <code>AnnotatedElementType</code> as it's <em>value</em>.

+#### AnnotatedElementType

 You can specify a target to annotation classes and limit what element type they pertain to.
-The value of the <code>AnnotationTarget</code> is one of the values from <code>AnnotatedElementType</code>.
+The value of the <code>AnnotationTarget</code> is one of these values:

 - ANNOTATION_TYPE - Annotation type declaration
 - CONSTRUCTOR - Constructor declaration